 When you read 'the Identity Server', 'the Identity Servers', or 'the Service' below, it refers to the Identity Servers made available at https://vector.im and https://matrix.org which provide account discovery services for Matrix users.

-Where you read 'Element' or 'we' or 'us' below, it refers to Element, a trading name of New Vector Ltd. and its French subsidiary: New Vector SARL and their agents.
+Where you read 'Element' or 'we' or 'us' below, it refers to Element, a trading name of New Vector Ltd., its French subsidiary: New Vector SARL, its U.S. subsidiary: Element Software Inc, and their agents.

 The Matrix protocol is licensed by the Matrix Foundation which makes it available to third parties who set up their own Identity Server.
 This privacy notice does not apply to Matrix Identity Servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the Identity Servers (matrix.org and vector.im) provided by Element